 For those that feel comfortable coming, we want you to come worship and grow in a safe atmosphere.
 To do that, we are prayerfully asking for wisdom in how to keep you safe.
 We are monitoring the CDC and the Governor's mandates and these are the current steps we have in place.
 We ask that family groups keep 6 feet between others and we have every other row blocked off.
 We have hand sanitizer stations throughout the sanctuary and church.
 We are also sanitizing after services.
 We encourage the wearing of masks; however, they are not required.
 We also have masks available if you are unable to bring your own.

-For the time being, nursery is cancelled.
+For the time being, nursery and children's church is cancelled.
 We realize this may cause you to feel stress if your child(ren) cries or becomes “antsy”.
 However, we assure you, you and your child(ren) are welcome here!
 This is a place of spiritual freedom and we pray you can relax and allow God to fill your spirit so you can be restored and overflowing with peace, joy, and love.

 The offering baskets will not be passed around during service.
 However, they will be in the rear of the sanctuary to leave your tithe and offering on the way in or out.
 You can also give tithe and offering online through Givelify.
 Simply click the "Givelify" link below or "Online Tithes and Offering" on the left.
 You can also download the "Givelify" app on Google Play or the Appstore.

 You can also click on the Facebook button below to be taken to our Facebook Page.

 We look forward to seeing you and experiencing what God has in store in this next season.

 Spirit Life Fellowship